discord-extensions/modern-indicators/README.md

 3. Press the "Install Style" button.

 # Updating for Powercord
 Since Powercord's updater is currently broken, you have to update the theme manually.
-In order to do this, go to **Themes -> RevampedUserArea -> Open a CMD / Powershell / Terminal / Gitbash** in the folder, and enter the following:
+In order to do this, go to **Themes -> better-channel-indicators -> Open a CMD / Powershell / Terminal / Gitbash** in the folder, and enter the following:
 ```
 git pull
 ```